TheManRafael/WinTerm/README.md

 "fprint" print files content \
 "sudo" runs the terminal as administrator \
 "whoami" tells you who is running the program \
-"wget" Download files in current dir from the internet
+"wget" Download files in current dir from the internet \
+"rm" delete file or directories

 ## Build for Source